formember/AuctionNet/README.md

 │   ├── Environment               # The auction module.
 │   ├── PvGenerator               # The ad opportunity generation module.
 │   ├── Tracker                   # Tracking components for monitoring and analysis.
-│   │   ├── BiddingTracker.py     # Tracks the bidding process and generates raw data on traffic granularity.
+│   │   ├── BiddingTracker.py     # Tracks the bidding process and generates raw data on ad opportunities granularity.
 │   │   ├── PlayerAnalysis.py     # Implements metrics to evaluate the performance of user-defined strategies.
 │   └── strategy                  # The bidding module (competitors’ strategies).